DevopediaOrg/engineers-day-2021/README.md

 Two files are essential:
 * `firebase.json` : specify port numbers and public folder for hosting
 * `database.rules.json` : rules to access the database

+# Cloud Functions

+To serve dynamic content, we'll make use of Firebase Cloud Functions.
+This can be initialized in the existing project via the command `firebase init functions`.
+We'll use JavaScript as the language.
+Cloud Functions are accessed on a different port.